naezeroth/plenti-ibm-call-for-code-2021/README.md

 #### Optical Character Recognition (OCR)

 [Follow instructions](https://developer.ibm.com/technologies/artificial-intelligence/models/max-ocr/) to deploy your own OCR in your IBM cloud environment using the Kubernetes Cluster service or use the sample provided by IBM for testing purposes.
+Note down the endpoint to access the service.

 ### Configuration